dzsquared/DynamicsSLQuickQueries/README.md

 6. If you chose to display output from a query, don't share company confidential information.

 ## Background
 This repository was founded in 2017 for the 10 year anniversary DSLUG conference as a place for the community to share the quick queries that they find most helpful.
+The conference was rescheduled for 2018 and the repo waited patiently.
 GitHub was selected as a hosting ground because it makes the queries easily accessible via the web as well as facilitates code review and source control at a community level.